Speaker

 Description

 Despite advances in conversational systems, the evaluation of such systems remains a challenging problem.
 Current evaluation paradigms often rely on costly homogeneous human annotators or oversimplified automated metrics, leading to a critical gap in socially aligned conversational agents, where pluralistic values (i.e., acknowledging diverse human experiences) are essential to reflect the inherently subjective and contextual nature of dialogue quality.
-In this paper, we propose CINEMETRIC, a novel framework that operationalizes pluralistic alignment by leveraging the perspectivist capacities of large language models (LLMs).
-Our approach introduces a mechanism where LLMs simulate a diverse set of evaluators, each with distinct personas defined by attributes such as gender, cognitive style, personality type, and more.
-These role-played characters independently assess each conversational turn and the overall dialogue based on a range of evaluation dimensions.
-By integrating rich, persona-driven annotations into the evaluation pipeline, CINEMETRIC offers a scalable and more human-aligned alternative to traditional dialogue evaluation methods.
+In this paper, we propose CINEMETRIC, a novel framework that operationalizes pluralistic alignment by leveraging the perspectivist capacities of large language models.
+Our approach introduces a mechanism where LLMs simulate a diverse set of evaluators, each with distinct personas constructed by matching real human annotators to movie characters based on both demographic profiles and annotation behaviors.
+These role-played characters independently assess subjective tasks, offering a scalable and human-aligned alternative to traditional evaluation.
+Empirical results show that our approach consistently outperforms baseline methods, including LLM as a Personalized Judge, across multiple LLMs, showing high and consistent agreement with human ground truth.
+CINEMETRIC improves accuracy by up to 20% and reduces mean absolute error in toxicity prediction, demonstrating its effectiveness in capturing human-like perspectives.
+We further extend CINEMETRIC with a causal analysis pipeline to identify how latent factors such as cultural background and personality traits cause systematic differences in toxicity perception across perspectives, bridging pluralistic alignment with interpretability.